vlsido/ica0002-2020/02-web-server/lab.md

 	/path/to/bar/baz.txt changed
 	/path/to/xyzzy.tar.gz deleted

 Note: you don't need to parse the Ansible output automatically here.
-Just write does the changed files.
+Just write down the changed files.